jenkinsci/codesonar-plugin/README.md

 javac J.java
 ```

-and that it writes Java build output to `/myfiles/buildoutput/classes`.
+and that it writes Java build output to `/myfiles/buildoutput/classes`, with Java source files located in `/myfiles/src/projX/sources`.

 There are several possible approaches.